MilesOfRoses/my-jekyll/_posts/design/2017-01-02-write-on-tool.md

 <p>And we're finished!
 Optionally, you can add leaves growing up the side stalks in much the same way as we created the flowers</p>

-<p>This is the same basic method that I used in my video From Seed to Flower, so be sure to check that out if you haven't already :)</p>
+<p>This is the same basic method that I used in my video <a href="https://www.youtube.com/watch?v=Avrbtt7izP4">How Do Flowers Grow From Seeds</a> so be sure to check that out if you haven’t already :)</p>

 </article>